Giving to The Mountaineers

 Support the construction of new climbing walls at the Tacoma Program Center located in the Old Town neighborhood of Tacoma.
 New climbing walls are the final piece of the Tacoma Program Center renovation, and the walls will enable onsite teaching of vital climbing skills to existing members and development of youth and family outdoor education programs.

 Friends of Magnuson Climbing

 Support the climbing instructional facilities at The Mountaineers Program Center in Seattle and enable onsite teaching of vital climbing skills.
+Donations will support the Friction Slabs Project.
 Past donations funded construction of the bouldering area in the South Plaza and the basalt columns in front of the building.
-Questions or comments may be sent to Chris Pyper, firstname.lastname@example.org.
+Questions or comments may be sent to Chris Pyper, email@example.com.